 There was a lot of cloud over eastern regions, especially the east of North Island.
 The satellite picture showed some beautiful cloud forms over eastern Bay of Plenty... these are low clouds shaped by a combination of waves in the lee of the ranges and orientated perpendicular to the flow, and streets of cloud that are parallel to the flow.
 Having looked at the clouds from above, let's also look at them from below.
 I took this photo of the clouds over the eastern hills of Wellington in the late afternoon of Thursday 19 April, after a rather grey cloudy day in the capital.
 The barometer was indicating around 1036 hPa.

 Why is it that not all Highs bring sunny weather?
 It's all to do with the upward and downward motions associated with them.
 Anticyclones generate sinking motion of air, as described in an earlier blog post .
 As the air sinks it becomes drier, and any cloud in it will generally evaporate.
-But this sinking air doesn't make it all the way to the ground and, in the case of the current anticylone over New Zealand, there was a lot of moist air and cloud trapped just above the Earth's surface.
+But this sinking air doesn't make it all the way to the ground and, in the case of the anticylone over New Zealand that day, there was a lot of moist air and cloud trapped just above the Earth's surface.
 Most of us live within a few hundred metres of sea level.
-If we are beneath this anticyclonic cloud, all we see is a cloudy day, even though the skies are blue above.
+If we are beneath an anticyclonic cloud, all we see is a cloudy day, even though the skies are blue above.
 If there's enough low-level moisture the clouds can generate light rain or drizzle too, though it doesn't come to much.
 Wherever the wind at low levels is blowing from the sea onto the coast, it's more likely that the air will be moist enough to bring cloud.
-That was the case for most eastern parts of New Zealand on Thursday 19 April.
+That was the case for most eastern parts of New Zealand on Thursday 19 April, 2012.
 And there were some patches of drizzle and light rain about too.
 Most places in the west were sheltered from the low level flow, and were indeed getting clear sunny weather.
 So, with some interpretation, it's possible to deduce quite a bit from what the barometer is measuring!